 St Vincent Botanial Gardens

 Royal Botanic Gardens Kew

 Natural History Museum

 Dr Christina Welch with Mr Andrew Lockhart (Director of National Parks, National Park, Rivers and Beaches Authority), Rasta (St Vincent and Grenadines Leeward Ranger), and Corlan Peters, St Vincent Botanical Garden administrative officer, looking at the c.
 1800 map of the St Vincent Botanical Garden, courtesy of the Linnean Society, London, during a visit in Sept.
 2022.

-On 19 January 2023, Dr Welch will be giving a free public talk on the project in the University's Tavern Talks series at the St James Tavern, 3-5 Romsey Road, Winchester.
+On 19 January 2023, Dr Welch gave a free public talk on the project in the University's Tavern Talks series at the St James Tavern, 3-5 Romsey Road, Winchester.
 Drinks from 17.30, talks start at 18.00.
 All welcome.